TAP Portugal Logo

 Transportes Aereos Portugueses Logo 1947

 The 1947 redesign sharpened the logo, eliminating its visual softness.
-The result was a bold and slightly aggressive image, reflecting the company’s great ambitions.
+The result was a bold, slightly aggressive image that reflected the company’s great ambitions.
 The wing is no longer just suspended in space; it is now part of an abstract bird swiftly flying toward a promising future.

-The lower half of the emblem resembles a stylized arrow or lightning bolt – a symbol of ultra-fast speed.
-The bird image perfectly aligns with the sphere of activity of Transportes Aéreos Portugueses, as it evokes the concept of flight.
+The lower half of the emblem resembles a stylized arrow, or lightning bolt, a symbol of ultra-fast speed.
+The bird image aligns perfectly with Transportes Aéreos Portugueses’ sphere of activity, as it evokes the concept of flight.
 The logo contains several elements that reflect the airline’s national pride and hold special significance in the cultural context.

 • Background: Behind the large shield is an armillary sphere, an astronomical instrument once used by sailors.
 It is present on the country’s flag.
 In the TAP Portugal logo, the sphere symbolizes the origins of navigation, which is essential for precisely determining routes and making air transportation effective.

 • Green and red stripes represent the Portuguese flag.
 These national colors symbolize hope and inspiration.
-The company uses them with the same meaning but prefers dark blue, which reminds one of the sky and best represents the aviation industry.
+The company uses them with the same meaning but prefers dark blue, which evokes the sky and best represents the aviation industry.

 Above the shield is the abbreviation “TAP,” written in bold font with rectangular serifs.
 The letters lean towards the center, creating a sense of convexity.
 This visual volume makes the inscription dynamic, aligning it with the image of a flying bird.
 All these elements emphasize the activity of Transportes Aéreos Portugueses.